MohammadAsif34/Employee-Management-System/Employee Management System/README.md

-# 👨‍💼 Employee Management System
+x`# 👨‍💼 Employee Management System

 The **Employee Management System** is a web-based application designed to manage employee data efficiently.
 It provides features for adding, updating, deleting, and viewing employee records, ensuring a smooth HR and administrative workflow.